turingschool/front-end-curriculum/lessons/module-3/redux-thunk-middleware.md

 Up until this point, we've only seen Redux actions as objects that don't do anything.
 Pretty boring, right?
 Wouldn't it be cool if we could actually make them do something... like make a fetch request or trigger other actions?
 Enter **redux-thunk**!

 `Redux-Thunk` is a middleware that allows our action creators to return a function instead of an action object.
 The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.
-It looks at every action that passed thrugh the system; and if it's a function, it calls that function.
+It looks at every action that passed through the system; and if it's a function, it calls that function.
 This is just another tool that can help us decouple our application logic from our view rendering.

-Redux passes 2 arguments to thunk funcitons: `dispatch` so that we can dispatch new actions if we need to, and `getState` so that we can access the current state.
+Redux passes 2 arguments to thunk functions: `dispatch` so that we can dispatch new actions if we need to, and `getState` so that we can access the current state.

 ### Enough talk - let's see how this actually works!